scrapy/scrapy/docs/ref/request-response.rst

        in the ``meta`` argument).
 The :attr:`Request.cache` attribute is always cleared.
 See also :ref:`ref-request-callback-arguments`.

-    .. method:: Request.httprepr()

-       Return a string with the raw HTTP representation of this response.

 .. _ref-request-callback-copy:

 Caveats with copying Requests and callbacks